blondie7575/WeeGUI/Documentation.md

 ###Applesoft

 WeeGUI is accessed from Applesoft through ampersand extensions.
-For example, the DESK command clears the screen and draws a desktop background:
+For example, the HOME command clears the screen and can optionally draw a desktop background:

-	10 &DESK
+	10 &HOME(1)

 If the call requires parameters, you can make a C-style function call.
 For example, to select view #6, you would call: